Blockbusters (American game show): 1987 game changes

+Production

-The 1987 theme music was a stock music piece called "Run, Don't Walk" from the KPM music library, composed by British composer Richard Myhill but credited to the Music Design Group.
+The 1980 music was composed by Bob Cobert.
+The 1987 theme music was a stock music piece called "Run, Don't Walk" from the KPM music library, composed by British composer Richard Myhill, but credited to the Music Design Group.

+A re-arranged version of the 1987 theme song was used for an American adaptation of the unsold pilot Whose Baby?based on the British game show of the same name hosted by Norm Crosby in 1988.

+The song from the 1987 version was used as a speed-up round cue for the black college quiz show Know Your Heritage in 1990.

 Home game

 The Milton Bradley Company published a single home game edition in 1982.
 The front game play was the same as the show (with six possible board configurations to play with, although the arrangement of the hexagons was upside-down from what was used on the show).
 The Gold Run was also played with one of these boards, using only single-letter definitions rather than the multi-letter combinations frequently used on the television show.

 Episode status

 Both versions of the series are intact, and have aired on Game Show Network at various times.
 Reruns were first aired on CBN (now Freeform) from October 8, 1984, to August 30, 1985, and was the first Goodson-Todman game show (along with Card Sharks) to be rerun on cable TV, pre-dating the launch of GSN 10 years later.
 GSN resumed airing the Cullen version on December 2, 2013, but it has since been dropped.
 The Bill Cullen version began airing on the second day of Buzzr programming on June 2, 2015.

 An episode was featured in the 1998 movie Great Expectations.